fhissen/CrococryptFile/README.md

 # CrococryptFile
-An tool for creating encrypted file archives
+An open-source tool for creating encrypted file archives